-Once you have completed all of the steps above, you can attach a specific email address to your nation.
-You'll connect the email address to a broadcaster to send email blasts.
-You are able to send email from your domain whether or not you authenticate your broadcaster.
+Once you have completed all of the steps above, you can attach a specific email address to a broadcaster in your nation.
+You can then send email on your custom domain.

 There is a quick way to check if your broadcaster is authenticated: when you draft and save an email blast you should not see a flash message at the top of your screen.
 If you broadcaster is not authenticated, this notification will appear: